Charles L. Davenport

 When attempting to obtain a charcoal flavor, direct cooking sears the meat surface, preventing the flavorful smoke from penetrating.
 Meat just gets charred when done over direct heat, and some folks think that’s the charcoal flavor!

 So relax.
-Lie back in your hammock and let the perfect Plavix pit do your work for you.
+Lie back in your hammock and let the pit do the work for you!